Collab4Sloth/Documentation/doc/docs/Documentation/User/Coefficients/index.md

 # Coefficients

-This page described how to define and manage coefficients in `SLOTH`.
+This page described how to define and manage coefficients, usefull objects to define physical properties in `SLOTH`.

 Definition of coefficients for `SLOTH` is made with a C++ object of type `Coefficients` that is simply a set of C++ object of type [`Coefficient`](#coefficient).

 ## __Coefficient description__ {#coefficient}